 Stand and Stare

-Stand And Stare, a unique marriage of literature, music and art, premiered at Celtic Connections Festival 2017.
+Stand And Stare, a unique marriage of literature, music, art and photography, premiered at Celtic Connections Festival 2017.
 Taking as its starting point one of the world's best-loved poems, Leisure, by Welsh writer, W.H.Davies, which asks, 'What is this life if, full of care, We have no time to stand and stare?'
 The poem goes on to exhort the reader to take time to stop and look; to marvel at and appreciate the beauties and wonders of the natural world, the small things and creatures which go unnoticed in our hurried lives.

 Although the poem was written over one hundred years ago, it is possibly more pertinent than ever; in an urban age of over-saturation of imagery, all-pervading noise and musak, constant connection to electronic gadgetry and short attention spans, we perhaps require to be reminded of the need - for our souls as well as our mental well-being - to slow down from our hectic, high-tech lives, and contemplate, and reconnect with, nature.